schollz/miti/README.md

 ## Install

+The easiest way to install is to download the [latest release](https://github.com/schollz/miti/releases/latest).

-First install `portmidi`, following [these directions](https://schollz.com/blog/portmidi/).
+Its very easy to install from the source code too.
+To install from the source code, first install `portmidi`, following [these directions](https://schollz.com/blog/portmidi/).

 Next install [Go](https://golang.org/dl/) and then in a terminal:

 	> go install github.com/schollz/miti

+_Optional:_ If you want to input [chord names](#chord-names) then you need to also [download and instal LilyPond](https://lilypond.org/download.html) on your system.

 That's it! `miti` is now available from the command-line.

-If you want to input [chord names](#chord-names) then you need to also [download and instal LilyPond](https://lilypond.org/download.html) on your system.

 ## Documentation

+### Quickstart

+You don't need to be familiar with command-lines to get started.
+Simply plug in your instruments (or virtual instruments), and double-click on the `miti` program to get started.
+It will load up the default `.miti` file in the default text editor and start playing!

 ### Getting started playing music

 To get started, first plugin your instruments to your computer.
-Open a command prompt and type `miti` to see which instruments are available to you.
+Open a command prompt and type `miti --list` to see which instruments are available to you.

 ```
-> miti
+> miti --list
 Available MIDI devices:
 - midi through port-0
 - nts-1 digital kit midi 1